Learning from Historical Activations in Graph Neural Networks: Properties of

-where $\alpha_l$ are learnable attention weights.
-Depending on $\alpha_l$, the aggregation implements: (i) a low-pass filter when $\alpha_l=\tfrac{1}{L}$ (uniform average); (ii) a high-pass filter when $\alpha_l=\delta_{l,L-1}-\delta_{l,L-2}$ (first difference); and (iii) a general FIR filter when $\alpha_l$ are learned.
-Consequently, layer-wise attention in \methodname{} treats the GNN’s historical activations as a sequence and learns flexible, task-driven filtering and aggregation for the final classifier.
 Figure~\ref{fig:combined_barbell_visualizations} illustrates a case where GCN fails at high-pass filtering, whereas \methodname{} succeeds.
-The barbell graph — a symmetric clique joined by a single edge—creates a sharp gradient discontinuity, highlighting how the adaptive filtering of \methodname{} preserves such signals, unlike standard GCNs.
+The barbell graph---a symmetric clique joined by a single edge---creates a sharp gradient discontinuity, highlighting how the adaptive filtering of \methodname{} preserves such signals, unlike standard GCNs.
 Appendix~\ref{app:prop} further analyzes the usefulness of node-wise attention in \methodname{}.